PSF Frequently Asked Questions

 Does the award provide coverage of indirect costs?

-Indirect costs for the duration of the award can be up to 10 percent of direct costs per year (up to $10,000 total for one-year awards or $20,000 total for two-year awards).
+Indirect costs for the duration of the award can be up to 10% of direct costs per year (up to $20,000 total over two years).

 Is there a salary cap for this award?